compchem-cybertraining/Tutorials_CP2K/cp2k_libra_libint/Readme.md

 ## Check the results

 The energies and MO overlaps are stored in sparse format to reduce the disk space usage.
-We use the `scipy.sparse` library to save and load the sparse files which have the `npz` format.
+We use the `scipy.sparse` library to save and load the sparse files which are in `npz` format.
 As an example, you can see the results in the `res` directory using the following commands in environments such as `python`, `ipython`, or Jupyter
 files:

 ```